matecsaj/ebay_rest/README.md

     <li>A Python <a href="https://www.python.org/dev/peps/pep-0255/">generator</a> is used instead of a list.</li>
     <li>Do <strong>not</strong> supply an "offset" parameter.</li>
     <li>"limit" controls how many records to retrieve.</li>
     <li>To retrieve all records, omit "limit."
-Be aware of eBay's 10,000 record limit.</li>
+Be aware of eBay's 10,000 record count limit.</li>
   </ul>
 </details>